evmos/mainnet/incidents/postmortem-1.md

 **Why did it take so many rounds to try and upgrade?**

+* Because the upgrade release was last minute, and the upgrade failed, recovery was not immediate.
 * Voting power wasn't there, we were 66% at some rounds, for 10 rounds, meaning for hours and hours.

 **Why did people need to rely on snapshots and resync from `v1.1.2` to reapply the upgrade to `v2.0.1`?**